About Us

 There are currently over 110 Wynners participating in the Justin Wynn Leadership Academy.
 The youth in the JWLA annually serve over 25 community organizations, and participate in 3-5 service projects per month.

-Starting with the first class of Wynners in 1988, over 600 students have received the Justin Wynn Award, and all have played a role in celebrating Justin’s legacy.
+Starting with the first class of Wynners in 1988, almost 700 students have received the Justin Wynn Award, and all have played a role in celebrating Justin’s legacy.

 Justin Wynn Biography